WebAssembly/component-model/design/mvp/Explainer.md

 For compatibility with older versions of this spec, non-canonical `interfacename`s (with `interfaceversion`s matching any `valid semver`) are temporarily permitted.
-These non-canonical names may trigger warnings and will start being rejected some time after after [WASI Preview 3] is released.
+These non-canonical names may trigger warnings and will be rejected at some point in the future.

 ## Component Invariants